tp1de/ioBroker.ems-esp/README.md

 	### **WORK IN PROGRESS**
 -->
 ### **WORK IN PROGRESS**
-* reduce read timeout error messages
+* ems-esp: reduce read timeout error messages

 ### 6.0.4 (2025-12-03)
 * ems-esp: return to version 6.0.2 for error handling